oliver-moran/bahn/README.md

 - `database`: (default: `true`) If [truthy](http://docs.nodejitsu.com/articles/javascript-conventions/what-are-truthy-and-falsy-values) then the database module will be loaded.
 The type of the truthy value implicitly determines the type of database to use:

   - If the value is a string then MongoDB will be used as the database.
-The value of the string may be the name of the local database to use (e.g. `bahn`) or a path to a remote database (e.g. `username:password@example.com/bahn`).
+The value of the string may be the name of the local database to use (e.g. `"bahn"`) or a path to a remote database (e.g. `"username:password@example.com/bahn"`).
   - Otherwise, a NeDB database will be used.

 - `sockets`: (default: `true`) If truthy then the WebSocket module will be loaded.

 ## License ##

-All of the software distributed in this stack is released under the [MIT license](http://opensource.org/licenses/MIT) with the exception of Node.js ([see license](https://raw.githubusercontent.com/joyent/node/v0.10.29/LICENSE)) and MongoDB ([see license](http://www.mongodb.org/about/licensing/)).
+All of the software distributed in this stack is released under the [MIT license](http://opensource.org/licenses/MIT).
+Node.js ([see license](https://raw.githubusercontent.com/joyent/node/v0.10.29/LICENSE)) and MongoDB ([see license](http://www.mongodb.org/about/licensing/)) are distributed separately under different open source licenses.